 Meyer Lanskey, aka, the “Mob’s Accountant” was born in Poland but moved to the East Side of New York in 1911.
 The Big Apple was where Lanskey crossed paths with the infamous Bugsy Siegel.
 The two became close after Lanskey helped Siegal to ditch his gun and escape the cops during a back-street shootout.
 It was from that point onwards that the devious duo became known as the “Bugs and Meyer Gang.”

 Lanskey also earned his nickname around this time.
-After proving to be a mastermind at math, he was appointed to manage the mob’s finances.
+After proving to be a mastermind at math, he began managing the mob’s finances.
 The success of the mafia’s many money laundering operations was due, in part, to his acute skills with numbers and his fearless negotiations with the law.

-In 1933, when the alcohol ban was lifted in the U.S., Meyer targeted the gambling industry and was rumored to have been in ties with the Italian mafia.
+In 1933, when the U.S. lifted the alcohol ban, Meyer targeted the gambling industry.
+He allegedly had ties with the Italian mafia.
 It was also around this time when he began establishing operations in Cuba, New Orleans, London, Florida, and a casino in the Bahamas.

-Lanskey was the owner of several other operations, estates, and businesses across the globe, and following his death from lung cancer in 1983, he was estimated to have a net worth of around $300 million.
+Lanskey was the owner of several other operations, estates, and businesses across the globe.
+Following his death from lung cancer in 1983, his estimated net worth was around $300 million.

 Benjamin ‘Bugsy’ Siegel